Skip to content

 Is car insurance for 17 year olds compulsory?

-Yes, you need third party insurance as a minimum to legally drive on UK roads.
+Yes, you need third-party car insurance as a minimum to legally drive on UK roads.

 Can someone who's 17 be added as a named driver on someone else's policy?

-Yes, anyone can be added to a policy as a named driver.
-However, if that person is actually the main driver of the vehicle then you may be committing a type of insurance fraud known as fronting.
+• If the 17-year-old is actually the main driver of the vehicle then you may be committing a type of insurance fraud known as fronting

 How does MoneySuperMarket create and review the content on the website?